Hulne: Area athletes are thriving in the pool, mat and the court this winter - Austin Daily Herald

 Former University of Northern Iowa player Taylor Hagen was the former rebound record holder and former Winona State player Madison Worke, who was once Bruns’s babysitter, previously held the steals and assist records.

-In a year when a season wasn’t guaranteed and some players walked away from the program, RCC head coach Derek Hahn has the Blue Devil men’s basketball team in prime position.
+In a year when a season wasn’t guaranteed and some players walked away from the program, Riverland Community College head coach Derek Hahn has the Blue Devil men’s basketball team in prime position.

-Ever since dropping a 73-71 decision to Mount Marty University, the Blue Devils have rattled off 11 straight wins – including a rare season sweep of RCTC.
-RCC has one with balance as Cleveland Bedgood, who is averaging 17.3 points per game, is the lone player averaging double figures.
+Ever since dropping a 73-71 decision to Mount Marty University, the Blue Devils have rattled off 11 straight wins — including a rare season sweep of Rochester Community and Technical College.
+RCC has one player with balance as Cleveland Bedgood, who is averaging 17.3 points per game, is the lone player averaging double figures.
 The team has 10 players averaging over five points per game.

 RCC’s regular season will run until the end of the month and the team will play in a Regional Tournament at the end of the season.

-Hahn also coaches the RCC baseball team, making him an extremely busy guy after he had nothing but time on his hands during the COVID-19 shutdown last March.
+Hahn also coaches the RCC baseball team, making him an extremely busy guy after having nothing but time on his hands during the COVID-19 shutdown last March.

 Get to Know: LeRoy-Ostrander’s Isaac Collier